melodysdreamj/Policy/screennotoff/Privacy Policy.md

 The implications of the following Privacy Policy are as follows.

--   It transparently provides information related to what kind of information we ('NewProjectName') gather, how the information is used, to whom the information will be shared (either 'consignment' or 'provided'), and when/how the information is destroyed after it has achieved its purpose of use.
+-   It transparently provides information related to what kind of information we ('Prevent Screen Off') gather, how the information is used, to whom the information will be shared (either 'consignment' or 'provided'), and when/how the information is destroyed after it has achieved its purpose of use.

 -   As the provider of the information, the users will be informed of the rights they have over their personal information, and how they could exercise such rights.
 In addition, in the event of a personal information breach, the Privacy Policy will tell the users whom they could contact to prevent further damage and recover from the damage that has already occurred.